-Whether you’ve asked for your beloved friend's opinion or you’re on the receiving end of your dear aunt’s unsolicited advice, chances are someone is going to think your upcoming breast augmentation is a bad idea.
+Whether you’ve asked for your beloved friend's opinion on breast implants or you’re on the receiving end of your dear aunt’s unsolicited advice, chances are someone is going to think your upcoming breast augmentation is a bad idea.

 Don’t let it get you down...